 Precision Processes for Casting Quality Impellers

-Dean Group manufacture impeller castings by the investment casting process for a number of different industries, including:
+Dean Group manufactures impeller castings by the investment casting process for a number of different industries, including:

 - Oil and gas sectors